 Q: What healthcare options are available for D7 permit holders?

 A: You will get access to the Portuguese national health service (SNS) once you’re a resident.
-However, you will likely need valid health insurance coverage for your AIMA interview and, despite having access to the public healthcare system, an increasing number of people now have a medical insurance plan as well.
+However, you will likely need valid health insurance coverage for your AIMA interview and, despite having access to the public healthcare system, an increasing number of people now have a medical insurance and use the private hospitals for routine procedures (and the public system for the big stuff and emergencies).

 Q: How long should my lease be?

-A: Typically a rental agreement should be at least 12 months but some consulates will accept a 6-month rental agreement.
+A: Typically a rental agreement should be at least 12 months but some consulates will accept a 6-month rental agreement (assume 12 months though).
 Some consulates will even accept Airbnb or hotel bookings, but that really isn’t the norm anymore (especially for those applying from the US).

 Q: Can I work remotely for a non-Portuguese company while on this visa?